boscacci/bigfatshort/README.md

 # Consumer Spending by Expense Type and Education Level

 ## Project Goal
 To visualize how people with different levels of education spent their money between 2002 and 2012.
-Learn how to create interactive data visualization dashboards with Flask and Dash python modules.
+Created interactive data visualization dashboards with Flask and Dash python modules.

 ## Select Income and Housing Expenses for HS and MS/DR degrees
 ![header](images/expense_and_education.png)